chakravartiavinit/Chat-App-MERN-/README.md

 # Simul-chat

-Simu-chat is a Full Stack Chatting App.
+Simul-chat is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack